-The Prentice School complies with the mandated immunization laws which are outlined in PowerSchool in The Prentice Handbook Appendix Two: Immunization Policy.
+The Prentice School complies with the mandated immunization laws which are outlined in FACTS and on the school's website in The Prentice Handbook Appendix One: Immunization Policy.

 Parents must submit a copy of their student's immunization record and shots must be up-to-date for his/her grade level before the student will be allowed to attend the first day of school or they must submit a Medical Exception Waiver.